How to Make a Cabinet Wreath with a Hanger

 Red ribbon looped around mini wreath

-The length of ribbon you use will depend on where you want your wreaths to rest on the face of your kitchen cabinets.
-Cut 1-2 extra inches of ribbon so you can adjust the height as desired.
+For both hanging methods, the length of ribbon you use will depend on where you want your wreaths to rest on the face of your kitchen cabinets.

-Step 4: Hang it on your kitchen cabinet
+Step 4: Hang it on Your Kitchen Cabinet

 Stick the hook in the middle top portion of the inside of your upper cabinets.